-No one can predict the future, but when we look back from where we are today, we can see that people are living much longer than they used to live.
-In fact, we are starting to see that some people will be retired longer than they ever worked.
+No one can predict the future, but when we look back from where we are today, we can see that people are living much longer than they used to.
+In fact, if current trends continue many people will be retired longer than they ever worked.

-Other people have employment pensions called defined contribution plans.
+Other people have employment pensions called Defined Contribution (DC) plans.
 With these plans the thing you know in advance is how much you will pay toward your pension.
-What isn’t known, is how much you will have when you retire or whether it will be enough to last you.
-The pension you end up with will be based entirely on how much was contributed, how the money was invested and how much was earned.
+What isn’t known is how much you'll have when you retire because of market conditions and whether it will be enough to last throughout your retirement.
+The pension you end up with will be based entirely on how much was contributed, how the money was invested, and how much was earned.

 In a defined contribution plan, your contributions are kept in a separate individual fund, invested by you.
 You bear all of the risk with this type of plan, including the very real risk that you could outlive your money.
-We call this risk, longevity risk, and in a defined benefit plan like LAPP, this risk is pooled and you are protected with a pension for life.
+We call this type of uncertainty 'longevity risk' and in a defined benefit plan like LAPP this risk is pooled and you are protected with a pension for life.